koraytugay/koraytugay.github.io/content/various/missing-semester.md

 echo $PATH

 # Finding the location of a program in case an executable would be called
-which echo
-# /bin echo

-which java
-# /usr/bin/java

 which mvn
 # /usr/local/bin/mvn